Sickle cell disease

 • A sudden, severe headache that is different from past headaches.

-• You are in severe pain.
+• Your child is in severe pain.

-• You have symptoms of a heart attack.
+• Your child has symptoms of a heart attack.
 These may include:

 • Chest pain or pressure, or a strange feeling in the chest.